 Although I will not always find eco-friendly fabric, I will help reuse other fabrics, which reduces waste.
 The lower price is always a plus.
 Besides thrift stores, the popular brand Stella McCartney is one of the few that opts to go eco-friendly.
 Although they have pricier clothes, I can still find something I like to buy within my budget.

 Online shopping is another way that has helped bring sustainable clothing closer to the consumer.
-For instance, when we google ‘where to buy sustainable socks‘ we receive a few options.
+For instance, when we google where to buy sustainable socks‘ we receive a few options.
 However, make sure that the site comes highly recommended by other users.
 For example, make sure you are getting the right price for your products, and that they are actually producing good quality products.
 Some companies can use the term “sustainable product” as a way to rip you off financially.
 Therefore, do your research and click to read here to see if your favourite companies offer promo codes and coupons.

 We have a long way to go to actualize a sustainable fashion world.
 However, such a journey has to begin somewhere, and I have committed to contribute by shopping sustainably.
 I hope you find the grace to do the same.